tekknolagi/tekknolagi.github.com/_posts/2025-02-28-lattice-bitset.md

 };
 ```

-That's cool and all but our `meet` and `intersect` functions no longer make as
+That's cool and all but our `union` and `intersect` functions no longer make as
 much sense---we ignore the specialization, and we shouldn't.
 We could choose to
 always set it to `Top`, but that leaves some optimizations on the table.
 Consider the following Python situation: